The Rape of Proserpina: Patronage

 As with many of Bernini's early works, the Rape of Proserpina was commissioned by Cardinal Scipione Borghese, alongside a bust in memory of Scipione's uncle, Pope Paul V, who died in January 1621.
 The sculpture, the first in a series of major Borghese works including the David and the Apollo and Daphne, was finished in 1622 and delivered to the Villa Borghese, whose main facade already had the myth of Proserpina depicted.
 Bernini received at least three payments for its creation, of the value of at least 450 Roman scudi.
 Ultimately, the statue was gifted to Cardinal-nephew Ludovico Ludovisi and sent to his villa in the summer of 1623.

-It is unclear why Scipione gifted the sculpture to Ludovico, a political rival, though it may have been an attempt to curry favor with the Ludovisis after the death of the Borghese pope and the ascension of Alessandro Ludovisi to the papacy.
-Alternatively, the sculpture was explicit payment for a political favor done for Scipione.
-In either case, Scipione was disliked by the Ludovisis due to his pocketing of revenue from Pope Ludovisi's ashbishopric of Bologna.
-Furthermore, the Ludovisi's family ally, the Aldobrandinis, had been treated badly during the Borghese papacy, and were demanding revenge.
+It is unclear why Scipione gifted the sculpture to Ludovico, a political rival, though it may have been an attempt to curry favour with the Ludovisis after the death of the Borghese pope and the ascension of Alessandro Ludovisi to the papacy.
+Alternatively, the sculpture was explicit payment for a political favour done for Scipione.
+In either case, Scipione was disliked by the Ludovisis due to his pocketing of revenue from Pope Ludovisi's archbishopric of Bologna.
+Furthermore, the Ludovisi's family ally, the Aldobrandinis, had been treated badly during the Borghese papacy and were demanding revenge.
 The same month that Scipione delivered the Rape of Proserpina to Villa Ludovisi, a judge and close ally of Borghese was imprisoned; the statue therefore may have been tribute to the now-powerful Ludovisi family.
-Regardless, it's likely that the Apollo and Daphne replaced the Rape of Proserpina, or at least let Scipione believe he could afford to give away the first statue.
+Regardless, the Apollo and Daphne likely replaced the Rape of Proserpina, or at least let Scipione believe he could afford to give away the first statue.

-Given that Borghese was closely affiliated with the Church, it is perhaps puzzling why he chose to commission art depicting pagan mythology, however this was done to display knowledge and culture.
-Additionally, the myth of Proserpina— while technically symbolizing the annual renewal of nature— was linked by Christians to the death and resurrection of Christ.
+Given how closely affiliated Borghese was with the Church, it could be somewhat puzzling to a casual observer why he chose to commission art depicting pagan mythology; however, statues of this sort were created to display knowledge and culture, and often had a small insignia from the Pope explaining how Christian morals could be drawn from such pagan scenes.
+Additionally, the myth of Proserpina—while technically symbolizing the annual renewal of nature—was linked by Catholics to the death and resurrection of Christ.
 Matthias Winner suggests that Borghese commissioned a statue related to rebirth in hopes of a resurrection of the recently deceased Pope Borghese.
 Christina Strunck, however, argues that the statue was created as an insult to the Ludovisis; interpreting the myth as the death of vegetation may be a slight at the start of the new, Ludovisi era, and Proserpina's capture may be a warning that the notoriously unhealthy Pope Ludovisi would not live long.